Tired of not getting any conversions from your landing page?

 Do not EVER forget this crucial part of your conversion system!
 It may not be quite as important as the offer itself, the headline, or the bullet points, but it is one of the most misunderstood elements of any landing page!
 And yet, it must be correct if you want to maximize conversions.

-The call-to-action button is basically the button that visitors click so they can get their free gift, to opt-in to your deal, to buy, etc.
+The CTA button is basically the button that visitors click so they can get their free gift, to opt-in to your deal, to buy, etc.

-It is very important to keep your call-to-action buttons the same color.
+It is very important to keep your CTA buttons the same color.